ZZUTK/Delay_Embedding/README.md

 # Delay Embedding
 Time series modeling and classification based on delay embedding.
+This is an improved version of ["Derivative Delay Embedding: Online Modeling of Streaming Time Series"](https://arxiv.org/pdf/1609.07540v1.pdf).

 * [Pre-requisites](#Requirements)
 * [Running the Test](#Running)